 Cutting & Stitching

 Each of our handwoven garments are hand cut, being meticulously checked for flaws that may have resulted from their creation.
 Depending on the complexity of the design, the stitching may be divided between hand and machine – trying as hard as possible to see that each piece is made completely by one person.
-Down to the details of the button holes, which are always handstitched and never done by machines, we are assured that the final piece will reflect the quality of the craftsmanship that has brought it to life.
+For this collection we have turned to hand-smocking details, finished by the most skilled and capable sewers.

 Interview: Weaving a heritage